JohnMartin95/sql_db_mapper/README.md

 ### Possible Future Work
 * more options relating to how the code is generated
 	* Grab text from `COMMENT ON` and stick it in doc comments
-	* Allow functions that take (for example) an &varchar to take an &str (varchar is a typedef of String so functions would need to be generic like HashMap's get)
+	* Allow functions that take (for example) an &varchar to take an &str (varchar is a typedef of String so functions would need to be generic like HashMap's get most likely)
 * consider adding support for other popular databases as well or rust database libraries
 	* either through connecting to the database as is being currently done or possibly by parsing SQL itself
     * sqlx and diesel code generators would be useful